A Nude Woman Doing Her Hair Before a Mirror: Exhibition history

+Interpretation and analysis

 The image of the back-facing woman occupied by her toilet is an intimate everyday scene.
 The private atmosphere of the image is emphasised by the muted colors, as well as the effective way in which Eckersberg manages to both reveal and cover the woman's intimacy using the mirror edge and the cloth wrapped around her hips.
 One senses that the woman feels that she is alone and may see the viewer through the keyhole in the door behind her.